RandomsCTF/write-ups/Defcamp CTF Qualification 2015/No Crypto [crypto] (200)/README.md

 0000010: 7a95 aa2b 312a d804 3bf8 92ba 423e bf50  z..+1*..;...B>.P
 ```

-Block size of AES-128 is 16 bytes, which means that the letter "A" we need to change falls into the first byte of the second block:
+Block size of AES-128 is 16 bytes, which means that the letter "A" that we need to change falls into the first byte of the second block:

 ```
 F  l  i  p     t  h  i  s     b  y  t  e  :